RoamGuru Roam Guru

 Price: €2 per stroopwafel

-Find Rudi's stall at the Albert Cuyp Market for fresh, hot stroopwafels made before your eyes.
-The market atmosphere adds to the experience.
+Find Rudi's stall at the Albert Cuyp Market for stroopwafels made while you watch.
+The market chaos—vendors shouting, bicycles ringing, the smell of fresh bread and fried snacks—makes the experience.

 Reypenaer Tasting Room